Coming to our office?

 We do not allow walk-in visits at any of our practice sites, including our Lab locations.
 Please call your physician’s office for an in-office or telehealth appointment to ensure you receive care in the most appropriate way and location.
 If you have an office visit that requires blood work, vaccines, x-rays, or other care, we will do our best to schedule them all on the same day as that appointment, so you’ll make a single trip to our offices.

-All patients and visitors entering our offices must cover their nose and mouth.
+All patients and visitors entering our offices must cover their nose and mouth, regardless of vaccination status.

 If your nose and mouth are not covered, you will not be allowed to enter the building.